It's a term you may have heard of, but what does it mean and how can you get involved in Neurodiversity Celebration Week?

 Neurodiverse people aren’t really that different, however, they may process things a little differently from how neurotypical people (those whose brain processes information in the way society typically expects) do, or may struggle in some social situations.
 Around one in seven people within the UK are thought to fall somewhere on the neurodivergent spectrum.

 Despite around 99% of the British public having heard of autism, there are still many commonly held myths and misconceptions.
-Growing numbers of the neurodiversity community believe more needs to be done to promote understanding and individuals experiences, over general awareness of conditions and disorders.
+Growing numbers of the neurodiversity community believe more needs to be done to promote understanding and individual experiences, over general awareness of conditions and disorders.

-Celebrate neurodiversity this May 13-17th 2019.
-To discover more about neurodiversity and how counselling can help, visit Counselling Directory or use the search bar below to find a counsellor near you.
+Discover more about neurodiversity and how counselling can help, visit Counselling Directory or use the search bar below to find a counsellor near you.